Indiana Section 8 Housing

 • Explore other affordable housing options in the meantime, such as low-income housing programs with no waiting list.

-Overall, the Section 8 housing waiting list in Indiana can be a lengthy process, but it's important for low-income families and individuals in need of affordable housing to apply and be placed on the list.
+The Section 8 housing waiting list in Indiana can be a lengthy process, but it's important for low-income families and individuals in need of affordable housing to apply and be placed on the list.
 The following table shows currently open waiting lists in Indiana.

 Indian Housing Authorities Waiting List Status